UNC president tries to quell outrage over secret Silent Sam deal

 "While I did not participate in the negotiations regarding any settlement, as I have previously stated, I was aware discussions were occurring through the UNC System," Guskiewicz said.
 "I understood and accepted the UNC System and BOG's authority to decide what to do with the monument and to negotiate, approve and implement the terms of the settlement."

 Guskiewicz said the threat of the Confederate statue returning to campus was very real and that his "unwavering priority was to permanently remove the monument from campus."
-The $2.5 million deal to hand the monument over to the SCV, which was ultimately vacated by a judge in February 2020, was arranged by people whose "ultimate intention was to restore the safety of our campus and local community," Guskiewicz said.
+The $2.5 million deal to hand the monument over to the Sons of Confederate Veterans — ultimately vacated by a judge in February 2020 — was arranged by people whose "ultimate intention was to restore the safety of our campus and local community," Guskiewicz said.

-Guskiewicz's message came hours after he received the letter from the AAUP chapter, a group of about 70 of UNC-CH's nearly 4,000 faculty members.
+Guskiewicz's message came hours after he received the letter from the American Association chapter, a group of about 70 of UNC-CH's nearly 4,000 faculty members.

-In addition to concerns about the Silent Sam deal, the AAUP statement discusses other issues: UNC administrators not disclosing a warning from the Orange County Health Director about fall campus reopening plans amid the coronavirus pandemic and the university's federal violations in how it handled and reported campus crimes.
+In addition to concerns about the Silent Sam deal, the American Association of University Professors statement discusses other issues, such as university administrators not disclosing a warning from Orange County's health department about fall reopening plans amid the coronavirus pandemic.

 But the chair of the overall UNC-CH faculty, Mimi Chapman, said she isn't convinced Guskiewicz lied to faculty about what he knew about the Silent Sam deals.